ELECTRIC MOTOR NOISE CONTROL FROM PRELIMINARY DESIGNTO INTEGRATION IN THE FINAL SYSTEM

-To predict the resonances and the potential vibroacoustic issues related to electric motors, it is necessary to both analyze the content of the electromagnetic excitation applied to the stator and know its modal basis.
+To predict the resonances and the potential vibro-acoustic issues related to electric motors (engine noise, whining noise, etc), it is necessary to both analyze the content of the electromagnetic excitation applied to the stator and know its modal basis.

-If an excitation contribution coincides frequentially as well as spatially with a stator mode, a resonance occurs, leading to very high vibration levels.
+If an excitation contribution coincides spatially and in frequency with a stator mode, a resonance occurs, leading to very high vibration levels and potential noise transmission.

 Stator breathing mode (0,0) ~5000 Hz

 The basic principle of the calculation is to perform a weakly coupled electromagnetic-dynamic calculation.
-The electric motor is modelled using a finite element electromagnetic software program in order to calculate the electromagnetic excitations applied to the stator.
+The electric motor or electric engine is modelled using a finite element electromagnetic software program in order to calculate the electromagnetic excitations applied to the stator.

 This excitation data is projected onto the structural mesh of the e-machine with the aid of a dedicated mapping tool; a dynamic calculation can be performed using a finite element method.
-As this kind of procedure is included in an acoustic scope, the output value of interest is the stator’s vibration velocity.
-The last step is the calculation of the vibrating structure radiation.
-An acoustic finite element method (FEM) is used (a boundary element method (BEM) can also be used).
+As this kind of procedure is included in an acoustic scope, the output value of interest is the vibration velocity of the stator.
+The last step is the calculation of the vibrating structure’s radiation.
+An acoustic finite element method is used (a boundary element method (BEM) can also be used).
 Vibration velocity is taken into account as a boundary condition.
 The output data is the sound power radiated by the machine.